qpleple/cloudstack-php-client/README.md

 If you do not specify anything for `output_dir`, all generated files will be placed under [output](./output)

-There are 2 directories and 7 files created by this generated process, however you will only directly interact with 3:
+There are 3 directories of files created by this generated process, however you will only directly interact with 3:

 - `composer.json` : This will be in the root of the `output_dir`, and should be edited for your specific implementation
 - `src/CloudStackClient.php` : This is the class that you will execute all api calls from